fabianishere/pve-edge-kernel/README.md

 4. `PVE_BUILD_CFLAGS`
    The compilation options to use for the kernel build.
 Use this variable to specify the optimization level or micro architecture to build for.

+Kernel options may be controlled from the [debian/rules](debian/rules) file.
+To build with additional patches, you may add them to the [patches/pve](patches/pve) directory.

 ## Questions
 If you have any questions or want to see additional versions, flavors or micro architectures being built, feel